Alfa Romeo Tonale review

 Choose your perfect car

-More positively, the Hybrid 160's ride quality on 20in wheels and standard suspension is impressive, with low-speed shocks from potholes being absorbed well.
-However, if you want the best ride comfort, the smaller 19in wheels are even better at isolating bumps and the adaptive suspension (available as standard on Veloce models) is superb.
-We also love that you can ramp the driving mode dial up to Dynamic (giving you firmer steering and a more assertive gearbox) while leaving the suspension in comfort.
+If you want the best ride comfort, the smaller 19in wheels are even better at isolating bumps and the adaptive suspension is superb.
+You get that combination as standard on Veloce models.
+We also love that you can ramp the driving mode dial up to Dynamic, giving you firmer steering and a more assertive gearbox, while leaving the suspension in comfort.

 The brakes are good, with a firm and progressive feel.
-In the PHEV version, flicking from Normal or Advanced efficiency modes to Dynamic quickens up the response of the brake pedal as the regenerative braking effect becomes stronger.
-It takes bit of getting used to but feels natural once you're familiar with it.
+In the Tonale PHEV version, flicking from Normal or Advanced efficiency modes to Dynamic quickens up the response of the brake pedal as the regenerative braking effect becomes stronger.
+It takes a bit of getting used to but feels natural once you're familiar with it.

 Alfa Romeo Tonale rear cornering